QuestPDF/QuestPDF/readme.md

   <img src="https://github.com/QuestPDF/example-invoice/raw/main/images/logo.svg" width="400px">
 </a>

-QuestPDF is an open-source, modern and battle-tested library that can help you with generating PDF documents by offering friendly, discoverable and predictable C# fluent API.

 ## Overview

 1) **Rely on solid fundamentals** - This library is created specifically for designing and arranging document layouts, with full paging support.
 Alternative solutions, such as HTML-based converters, are not designed for this purpose and therefore are often unpredictable and do not produce desired results.